9diov/slides/PITCHME.md

 * Nested intervals:
 	* Use real/float instead of integer for `left` and `right` indexes
 * Matrix encoding:
 +++
+### Conclusion
+Nested Sets is a clever solution – maybe too clever.
+It also fails to support referential integrity.
+It’s best used when you need to query a tree more frequently than you need to modify the tree. - SQL Antipatterns
++++
 ### End of part 4
 ---